 The agenda for each board meeting is available on the district website through “BoardDocs

 ” and at the meeting itself.
-The agenda for regular business meetings is typically posted to the website the Friday evening before the meeting.
-All regular board business meetings are public and everyone is encouraged to attend.
+The agendas for regular business meetings are typically posted to the website the Friday evening before the meeting.
+All regular board business meetings are public, and everyone is encouraged to attend.
 Executive sessions are closed to the public.
 Meeting minutes are posted after approval by the school board.

 The Role of the Superintendent

 The Superintendent is hired by, and is directly responsible to, the Board of Directors.
 The Superintendent serves as secretary to the board and is responsible for providing effective leadership and securing the best educational opportunities for children.
-He is responsible for fulfilling the mission of the schools to improve student learning.
-He provides leadership to obtain and develop quality staff, to encourage and maintain communication between them, and to manage funds and facilities.
+They are responsible for fulfilling the mission of the schools to improve student learning.
+They provide leadership to obtain and develop quality staff, to encourage and maintain communication between them, and to manage funds and facilities.